madejackson/MillControl/README.md

 ![SelectTimeWeightDirect](./Assets/pictures/timeWeightDirect_L.png)

 ##### single selection
-Every time / weight has it own side.
-With one click will this site be startet.
-In the direct mode ("start") will one click start the mill until anothe click stopps the mill, hold (the hold function also does something.
+Every time / weight has its own side.
+With one click this site will be startet.
+In the direct mode ("start") will start the mill until another click stopps the mill, hold (the hold function also does something.
 But not clear what.).

 ###### Portrait mode
 ![SelectTimeWeightDirect](./Assets/pictures/scaleDirect_P.png)